Alexander Galich (writer): Biography

 Galich was forced to emigrate from the Soviet Union in 1974.
 He initially lived in Norway for one year, where he made his first recordings outside of the USSR.
 These were broadcast by him on Radio Liberty.
 His songs critical towards the Soviet government became immensely popular in the underground scene in the USSR.
 He later moved to Munich and finally to Paris.

 On the evening of 15 December 1977, he was found dead by his wife, clutching a Grundig stereo recording antenna plugged into a power socket.
 While his death was declared to be an accident, no one witnessed the exact circumstances of his death.
 The results of the official investigation were not publicly released by French police.

 According to his daughter Alena Galich-Arkhangelskaya, Galich was murdered by the KGB.
 Journalist and KGB agent Leonid Kolosov claimed that KGB chairman Yuri Andropov personally authorized a mission to bring Galich back to the USSR, promising a restoration of citizenship and artistic freedom.
-But it remains unknown if KGB agents ever made him such offer.
+But it remains unknown if KGB agents ever made him such an offer.

 In 1988, he was posthumously re-instated into the Writers' and Cinematographers' Unions.
 In 2003, the first memorial plaque for Galich was put up on a building in Akademgorodok (Novosibirsk) where he performed in 1968.
 That same year, the Alexander Galich Memorial Society was founded.